-Our study skills program will teach your child effective studying strategies including:
+Our study skills program teaches strategies for smart studying, including:

-- Time management to efficiently manage time and workloads.
+- Time management competencies for efficiently managing schedules and coursework.

-- Strategic planning and academic planning to set both short-term and long-term goals and projects.
+- Strategic and academic planning in order to set and accomplish short-term and long-term projects and goals.

-- How to effectively organize schoolwork and a personal study area, set personal expectations and use an academic planner.
+- Organizational abilities for streamlining schoolwork, arranging a personal study area, setting personal expectations and using an academic planner.

-- How to use active listening.
+- Learning how to identify teacher expectations and use active listening.

-- Navigating college admissions requirements, including the college admission essay.
+- Getting to grips with college admissions requirements, including the college admission essay.

 - Job interview tips and how to write a great resume and cover letter.